Wasserwecken/spatial-transform/readme.md

  ```

  ## Notes
--  `Transform` is the class for creating hierarchies.
-It contains all the properties and methods of reading and manipulating spaces.
+ - `Pose` is the class for all local space properties and operations.
+There is no awareness about other related space or hierarchy.
+-  `Transform` extend the `Pose` class to add hierarchical wareness and provides additional properties and methods for the world space.
 -  `Euler` is a class with static members only for converting euler angle into quaternions or matrices.
 It supports diffrent rotation orders and can be used to convert between
 - The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for matrix, quaternion and vector calculations.
 - Same coordination space as [openGL and GLM](https://www.evl.uic.edu/ralph/508S98/coordinates.html) is used.
 Which is: Right-Handed, - Y+ is up, Z- is forward and positive rotations are counter clockwise.